ganeumann/noop/README.md

    2. navigate to about:debugging in Firefox
    3. click on 'This Firefox'
    4. click on 'Load Temporary Add-on'
-   5. find and click on one of the files in the folder
+   5. find and click on one of the files in the directory